panzerdp/dmitripavlutin.com/content/posts/154-fill-array/index.md

 ## 3. Conclusion

-JavaScrip provides a bunch of good ways to fill an array with initial values.
+JavaScript provides a bunch of good ways to fill an array with initial values.

 If you'd like to create an array initialized with primitive values, then the best approach is `Array(length).fill(initialValue)`.